Adamhunter108/aliases/README.md

 # aliases :microphone:

 ##### `About`:
 Aliases is a web-app , built with Python using the Django framework, that stores Russell Jone's known rap aliases in an SQLite database and will display a random one using a refresh button.
-The app features login functionality that allows a user to add an alias to the databse.
+The app features login functionality that allows a user to add an alias to the database.

 ---